 - Street Chic Outfits at Diwali in Fairbanks

-Indian students invite Fairbanksans to celebrate Diwali
+Indian Students Invite Fairbanksans to Celebrate Diwali

 Every year around Diwali, the Indian student club of the University Alaska Fairbanks organizes a Diwali dinner party at the Wood Center.
 The tickets are often sold out more than a months before.
 There is no advertising.
-It is all word of month.
+It is all word of mouth.